 Wassila has been responsible for the coordination of the global Sphere network since she joined Sphere in 2015.
-She has several years of experience in the humanitarian sector, including with Oxfam and Médecins du Monde.
+She has several years of experience in the humanitarian sector, including with UNOCHA, Oxfam and Médecins du Monde.
 She also worked in the occupied Palestinian territories as part of a peacebuilding mission seconded by the Swiss Federal Department of Foreign Affairs (FDA).

 Wassila holds a degree in Political Science and a postgraduate degree in Middle Eastern Studies from the Graduate Institute of International and Development Studies (Geneva, Switzerland).
 She speaks French, English and Arabic.

 Aninia joined Sphere in 2008.
 She focuses on Sphere’s policy development and outreach and supports the Sphere community through implementation guidance for the standards; she also coordinates the Humanitarian Standards Partnership.
 She was heavily involved in the revision of the 2018 edition of the Sphere Handbook.
 Aninia is also an FSEA-certified trainer (Swiss Federation for Adult Learning) and a HQAI auditor.
 Prior to joining Sphere, Aninia was Country Analyst at the Internal Displacement Monitoring Centre (IDMC).
 Before that, she focused on Dutch and EU refugee and asylum policy issues with Dutch non-profit organisations.
 She also carried out refugee status determination for the Swiss Federal Office for Refugees.

-Aninia holds a degree in Political Science from the University of Lausanne and a Master’s Degree in International Relations from the University of Amsterdam (Netherlands).
-In addition to English and French, she speaks German, Dutch and Spanish, and some Italian.
+Aninia holds a degree in Political Science from the University of Lausanne and a master’s degree in International Relations from the University of Amsterdam (Netherlands).
+In addition to English and French, she speaks German, Dutch, Spanish and some Italian.